 Vans Custom Culture was created to inspire and empower high school students to embrace their creativity through art and design and to bring attention to diminishing arts education budgets.
 Vans believes everyone should be empowered to express themselves creatively and should be given the tools to do so.

 Custom Culture is a national high school customization competition using blank Vans shoes to be customized around specific themes.
-Once your school's designs are completed, they go through a voting process to narrow down our top 50 entries.
-Then, it's up to your school and classmates to garner votes from the public to choose our top 5.
+Once your school's designs are completed, they go through a judging process to narrow down our top 50 entries.
+Then, it's up to your school and classmates to garner votes from the public to help us choose our top 5.
 One school will be chosen as the Grand Prize Winner, receiving $75,000 for their art program!

 Join the conversation now using #vanscustomculture

-Schools will be challenged to design 2 pairs of shoes around 2 themes: Local Flavor and Off the Wall
+Selected Schools will be challenged to design 2 pairs of shoes around 2 themes: Local Flavor and Off the Wall

 Vans Custom Culture will be working with one successful artist each year to be a part of our competition.
 This artist will use their talent to create the artwork for all things Vans Custom Culture.
 Our artists are delighted to be supporting youth creativity and encourage everyone to pursue their passion in the arts.

 This year, our highlighted artist is Kindah Khallidy.
 Kindah Khalidy is an artist and author based in San Francisco, California.
 Her work ranges from colorful paintings on canvas to large scale 3-D installations and textile design.